-The company requires AUD 2.0 million in immediate funding for its ongoing operations while it seeks further investment.
+The company is continuing to seek funding to continue projects.
 This will enable ORIL to build value of its assets through further development of the technology, and the lead candidate ORIL019 towards the clinic.
 Should this Fund raising not be successful, the Directors continue to be focused on meeting the Group's business objectives and are mindful of the funding requirements to meet these objectives.
 The Directors consider the basis of going concern to be appropriate for the following reasons: